MaxHartel/chatgame/README.md

 * ClientListener.java receives responses from the server and displays them
 * MtServer.java listens for client connections and creates a ClientHandler for each new client
 * ClientHandler.java receives messages from a client and relays it to the other clients.

+Use these files as a stating point do develop a trivia game.

 ## Identifying Information